SysKitTeam/docs-spconsultant/how-to/compare-wizard/compare-web-config-files.md

 # Compare Web.Config Files

-This section describes how to use SPDocKit to compare web.config files across different servers, Web applications and Web application zones.
+This section describes how to use SPDocKit Consultant to compare web.config files across different servers, Web applications and Web application zones.

 1. Navigate to the **Backstage Actions Screen** and click the **Compare Wizard** button.
 2. Select **Web.config Files** for the comparison type and click **Next** to continue.